Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
 Three of Cups (Abundance), when reversed: A time of shallow overindulgence, followed depletion.
 The successful but utterly unfulfilling conclusion of a matter.
 Satisfaction from sensual pleasures divorced from any sense of love.
 May indicate problems prematurely dismissed or a victory claimed before it is certain.